SumYg/COMP3278A-iKYC-Gp8/README.md

 ## Features
 - [x] Login Page
 - [ ] Show camera video when using face id to login
+- [ ] Redirect to Home Page after the face of the user is recorgnised
 - [x] Register Page
 - [x] Turn off camera after capturing enough photos to train model in the server
 - [ ] Redirect to the Home Page after the model is trained